-Electric Water Heaters - How to Test, Fix, Heating Elements, Thermostats, High Limit Switches, TPR valve Complete With Diagrams
+How to Test and Fix Electric Water Heaters - How to Test Heating Elements, Thermostats, High Limit Switches, TPR valve Complete With Diagrams and More!

-Topics covered include TPR valves, testing heating elements, dip tube, Anodes, High Limit switches, Thermostats, Upper and Lower, Circuit Breaker, drain valve and tank.
+Topics covered include How to Test and Fix TPR valves, Heating elements, Dip tube, Anodes, High Limit switches, Thermostats, Circuit Breakers, drain valve and tank.

 All about electric water heaters, how they work, how to fix and repair them including how to test heating elements.